ChanraSvay/Marketplace/README.md

 ## Functionality/ features

- - User can go the website
+- User can go the landing page (website)
 - They will be prompt to sign in or sign up to access the products
 - Once sign in they can view products that are currently listed
 - User can add new products to the listing page and also edit and delete.